cdl-geneseo/instructional-modes/docs/index.md

 Schools and departments should:

 - Discuss and document plans for ongoing scheduling of courses across the range of instructional modes.
 In developing these plans, deans and department chairs should consult with the Office of the Dean of Academic Planning and Advising and the Office of the Provost.
-Questions to consider, in addition to those mentioned above under "Scheduling," include:
+Questions to consider, in addition to those mentioned in the scheduling section of [Practices](#practices), above,include:

     - Which courses in our school or department are best suited to modes other than F2F?
     - How can we design a course intended for online participation so as to make it easy for any department member with the requisite expertise to step in and teach it?